romene/Naturaily-netlify/_posts/2016-08-18-basic-design-patterns-in-ruby-on-rails.md

 ---
 title: Basic design patterns in Ruby on Rails
-tags:
-- Ruby on Rails development
+description: >-
+  When you, as a programmer, encounter a problem, don't worry!
+In most cases, they can be solved by patterns!
+Find out what are the basic design patterns in Ruby on Rails.
+slug: ruby-on-rails-design-patterns
+date: '2016-08-18 10:38:01 +0000'
 category: Ruby on Rails development
-date: '2016-08-18 10:38:01 +0000'
 author: Marcin Mantke
+avatar: /assets/images/mantle.png
 image: /assets/images/patterns.jpg
-position: Ruby on Rails developer
-avatar: /assets/images/mantle.png
+text-preview: >-
-text-preview: Not only as programmers, but in day-to-day life, we encounter some problems.
+  Not only as programmers, but in day-to-day life, we encounter some problems.
   Every person has similiar difficulties, and our society has found universal ways, **_patterns_**, to solve that problems.
 As programmers we also have problems, which can be solved by patterns.
+tags:
+  - Ruby on Rails development
 ---